zaboople/essay/Ethics/IsCapitalismFailing.md

 Fourth, rotate upper management, which tends to reward loyalty with high-paying and meaningless appointments to reinforce itself.
 New leadership should be able to get rid of dead weight sub-leaders and the bureaucracy they support.

-## Tech Startups

-The idea of a "tech startup" is to create a company that specializes in technology innovation, usually with funding proportional to the expected profits, which are ideally astronomical.
-Sometimes this works out as hoped, but only if employees are actually committed to the company's ideas.

-Let's propose a game, where there are a series of companies, and each company is doomed: It starts out with borrowed money, spends it and keeps borrowing, until it can't borrow anymore, and it goes out of business.
-You and I play the game as employees, and so our task is to hop from company to company, getting in while the getting is good - money is successfully borrowed - and getting out before it goes bad.

-What is our strategy?
-More importantly, which is more important: my loyalty to the company,  or my loyalty to you?
-Obviously my loyalty to a company is not very meaningful when we know the company's going to go out of business sooner than later; but my loyalty to you outlasts the company, and helps ensure that I will help you dodge the bullet of corporate layoffs, but also to help you on board the newest, most solvent ship that just sailed in as the old one sinks.
-We are not concerned with what's best for the organization, but whom can I trust, and who might stab me in the back.
-Interpersonal loyalty can transform into a matter of ruthless intimidation and aggression towards those who have alliances outside our own club - including those who are foolishly loyal to the company.

-We are playing a zero-sum game, the kind of game that attracts criminal minds.
-We might feign a libertarian justification that capitalism is "ruthless" and "only the strong survive", but this game isn't capitalist at all.
-Of course no, it wasn't anyone's intention to create this sort of game, but startup companies tend to fail, so failure is excused - even encouraged - and whoops, we've paved our road of good intentions straight to heck.

-The tech startup is a strange addendum to the b.s. job phenomenology, but worth noting if you've ever been lived in a so-called "tech hub" geography and boom economy where these jobs are constantly cycling through.

 ----

 [Back to Ethics main page](./README.md)